 A New Song

 “How are you?” is often uttered as people pass with hardly a change of pace.
 During a crisis it can be uncomfortable to answer this question, especially repeatedly.
-Replying with the usual, casual, yet untrue "fine” can irritate tender places.
-Perhaps it is no easier, and at times more difficult, when they do pause with caring eyes, when they really want to know, "How are you?"
+Replying with a typical, casual, and untrue, “Fine!” can irritate tender places.
+Perhaps it is no easier, and at times more difficult, when others do pause with caring eyes, when they really want to know, “How are you?”
 A song written from trauma, sung over and over, can cause deep discomfort with its recital.
 So, I determined that I needed a new song to sing.

 I waited patiently for the LORD; He turned to me and heard my cry.
 He lifted me out of the slimy pit, out of the mud and mire; He set my feet on a rock and gave me a firm place to stand.
 He put a new song in my mouth, a hymn of praise to our God.
-Many will see and fear the LORD and put their trust in Him. ~Psalms 40:1-3
+Many will see and fear the LORD and put their trust in Him.
+(Psalms 40:1-3, NIV)

 He will sing through me a new song.
 It won’t be a solo eeked out a cappella.
-It will be one of symphonic measure!
-In harmony I sing with a choir . . . with highs and lows . . . reaching a crescendo, an explosion of sound, heard from the east to the west!
+It will be one of symphonic measure—in harmony with a choir . . . with highs and lows . . . reaching a crescendo—heard from the east to the west!
 This song will use me, and be for me too, but it will not be just for me.
 I am so happy to be part of something great that only God can do!
 The Maestro is composing, conducting, and teaching His great works!